Joljol-Yahya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-permission to the owner, the group owner
+sets the permission to the file hello